combinatrix-ai/ask.sh/README.md

 # Q&A

-#### How ai.sh send the current output of terminal?
+#### How ask.sh send the current output of terminal?

-- ai.sh use `tmux capture-pane -p` to get the current terminal status.
+- ask.sh use `tmux capture-pane -p` to get the current terminal status.
 Therefore, if you run `ask` in tmux pane, text on the pane will be sent to the OpenAI.
 - This will give AI the context of your request and improve the result.
 - If you don't want to use this feature, set `AI_SH_NO_PANE=true` in your shell.

 #### Privacy concerns?

 - As of 5th July 2023, OpenAI [states](https://openai.com/policies/api-data-usage-policies) that they will not use data submitted by customers via their API to train or improve their models, unless you explicitly opt-in to do so.
-- And of course, you can use ai.sh without sending the current terminal output to the OpenAI server.
+- And of course, you can use ask.sh without sending the current terminal output to the OpenAI server.
 Just set `AI_SH_NO_PANE=true` in your shell.

 #### Can I use GPT-4?